 Toddler avatars are not allowed as they are not realistic for an 11 year old or older.

 Mesh heads can be worn as long as they look realistic.
 We do not allow any non-realistic looking heads.Please remember that the majority of you are in your teens (in roleplay) and your face has to represent it.
-If you have any questions please speak with an ALO.
+If you have any questions please speak with a moderator.

 In your application we will ask that your character has minimal-to-no make up on, this is so that if your character gets in trouble ICly regarding their make up you have a fresh face to revert to.